Nero0113/CroSec/README.md

 To train a LoRA for security model, run:

 ```
-python train_lora_sec.py
+python ./CroSec/train.py
 ```

-**We provide a trained LoRA plugin for Codegen to replicate our experiments.** You can download it from Google Drive:
+**We provide a trained LoRA plugin for Qwen-2.5-Coder-Intruct-0.5B to replicate our experiments.** You can download it from Google Drive:

 # 🚀 TEST